followthemoney/north_sea/notebooks/infrastructure/README.md

 ## TODO

 - Preferably I use some ArcGIS data sources, but the [arcgis python api](https://developers.arcgis.com/python/) has trouble running on MacOS silicon.
 For now I use alternative sources, but in the future I want to change this.
-- Refactor all code: create a proper module suitable for all North Sea projects.
+- Refactor all code: create a proper module suitable for all North Sea projects, so generalise a lot of code.
 - Move code to the parent directory as much as possible for reusability
 - Create online PostgreSQL/PostGIS instance
 - Automate import with Argo (Aleph Memorious) or directly in Google Cloud.
 - Setup EDA process ([example for movement data](https://github.com/anitagraser/EDA-protocol-movement-data))
-- Clean analysis notebooks
+- Add more notebook examples

 ## Data